ISG-UAH/sacred-templates/README.md

 ./example.py with 'message="Hello Bob!"'
 ```

-Configuration can also be stored in a file (not tested).
+Configuration can also be stored in a file.

 ```
-python scikit-sacred.py with configuration.json
+python scikit-sacred.py print_config with config.json
 ```

 In case you need to debug your configuration